Eating better: 6 steps down the carb mountain

 - Make pasta a side dish, not the main course.
 Or try zoodles!

 - Back away from those French fries!
-(Or just have a few…)
+(Or if you can do moderation just have a few…)

 This doesn’t mean going hungry.
-Eat a little more of everything else instead — namely protein, veggies, and fat.
-Our guide, The top 10 ways to eat more fat, has some tasty ideas for how to get enough calories to feel satisfied after your meal without the heaping side of beige.
+Eat a little more of everything else instead — namely protein and veggies.
+Our guide, Higher-satiety eating: What it is and how to get started, has some tasty ideas for how to feel full and satisfied without the heaping side of beige.

 You did it!
 Six big steps down the carb mountain means you are six giant steps closer to a healthier you!